 Portfolio manager’s Letter January 2011

 2010 Investment year results: the average annual return for Losch Management Company taxable accounts was a little less than 22%.
 An average of the non-taxable accounts was up 30% this is 2010 investment year results too.
 These 2010 Investment year results compare to the S&P 500 was up 16%, and the average hedge fund that was up 10% according to the “Wall Street Journal”.
-The Journal also pointed out that the average managed mutual fund was up by 19% in 2010.
+The Journal also pointed out that the average managed mutual fund was up by 19% in 2010 investment year results.
 Which makes us wonder why “Sophisticated Investors” are so eager to pay the obscene fees charged by hedge funds?

 The considerable difference between the performances of the taxable money compared with the Non-taxable accounts is the result of the tax sheltered account’s ability to take a short term gain with no tax penalty.

 While cashing short term profits would seem to fly in the face of everything we hold sacred as value investors, it is not so far afield as it might seem.
 The rules of our investment method for managing these accounts have more in common with traditional value investing than you might expect.
 For example, these investment portfolios are very concentrated with a limited number of low risk stocks.
 They are basically the same positions as held in our long term portfolios, the biggest position being Berkshire Hathaway.
 The difference is that the positions are just traded more aggressively.

 I still try to buy with a margin of safety, although this margin of safety may not be as large as that required to take a long term position (Buy on bad news, sell on good news).
 Basically, the taxable sheltered portfolios look a lot like the taxable portfolios, but the taxable positions are almost always held until the gains go long term, whereas the targeted holding period for the tax sheltered positions is usually six months or less.
 These accounts generally hold more cash than the long term buy and hold accounts.